avalanche-foundation/ACPs/ACPs/113-provable-randomness/README.md

 Populating the `vrfSig` would following this logic:

 1. The current proposer has a BLS key

 	a.
-If the parent block has an empty `vrfSig` signature, that signature would be signed using the proposer’s BLS key.
+If the parent block has an empty `vrfSig` signature, the proposer would sign the bootStrappingBlockSignature with its BLS key.
+See the bootStrappingBlockSignature details below.
 This is the base case.

 	b.
-If the parent block does not have an empty `vrfSig` signature, the proposer would sign the bootStrappingBlockSignature with its BLS key.
-See the bootStrappingBlockSignature details below.
+If the parent block does not have an empty `vrfSig` signature, that signature would be signed using the proposer’s BLS key.

 2. The current proposer does not have a BLS key

    a.
-If the parent block has a non empty `vrfSig` signature, the proposer would set the proposed block `vrfSig` to the 32 byte hash result of the following preimage:
+If the parent block has a non-empty `vrfSig` signature, the proposer would set the proposed block `vrfSig` to the 32 byte hash result of the following preimage:
 	```
 	+-------------------------+----------+------------+
 	|  prefix :               | [8]byte  | "rng-derv" |